Wine

 • Prohibition in the US undermined, but did not completely destroy, a growing American wine industry.
 While wine production was curtailed by the Volstead Act, it was permitted for the production of wine for religious practices.
 Additionally, individuals were permitted to produce wine for personal use, triggering widespread amateur winemaking in the US.

 • Today, wine is the number one finished agriculture product in retail value in the US.
 The US is the 4th largest wine producer in the world and its wines (85% from California) are highly regarded around the world.
-36% of Americans drink wine.
+The US leads the world in consumption of wine.
+About a third of Americans drink wine.

 • How are the history of religion and the history of wine intertwined?

 • During Prohibition, amateur winemakers were permitted to make up to 200 gallons of wine for personal use.
-Do you have any recollection of amateur winemakers from this or any other era?
+Do you have any recollection of amateur winemakers from 8this or any other era?
 Describe.

 • Have you ever visited a winery?
 Where?
 What were your impressions?